paruakurathi/paruakurathi/README.md

-- 👋 Hi, I’m SivaParvathi Akurathi
+- 👋 Hi, I’m SivaParvathi Akurathi.
-- 👀 I’m interested in learning Web Development
+- 👀 I’m interested in learning Web development.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack.
-- 💞️ I’m looking to work on Projects as per my Knowledge
+- 💞️ I’m looking to work on projects as per my knowledge.
-- 📫 How to reach me through github
+- 📫 How to reach me through github.

 <!---
 paruakurathi/paruakurathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.